-Gender reassignment: - The process of transitioning from one gender to another.

-Gender Identity: Gender identity is the personal sense of one's own gender.
-Gender identity can correlate with a person's assigned sex or can differ from it.
-Potential impacts (positive and negative) of proposed policy/decision/business plan; this also includes needs in relation to each part of the duty.
-Potential socio-economic impacts/ needs/issues arising from socio- economic disadvantage (positive and negative) This plan will have no impact upon provision to those in need of care and support as it will be subject to a person centred needs based Care Act assessment with reference to eligibility in the Care Act 2014.
-No potential impact anticipated for residents based on gender assignment due to the assessment requirement.
-In adult services this year was the first year to collect data on gender reassignment.
-All assessments will take into account specific and diverse needs in accordance with the Care Act 2014 and our responsibilities under the Equality Act 2010.
+Gender reassignment: - The process of transitioning from one gender to another Gender Identity: Gender identity is the personal ser can correlate with a person's assigned sex or can differ from it.
+Potential socio-economic impacts/ needs/issues arising from socio- economic disadvantage (positive and negative) In adult services this year was the first year to collect data on gender reassignment- so the data is not a full year.
 Equality information on which above analysis is based.
 Socio-economic data on which above analysis is based All data returned a nil for this characteristic.
 Mitigating and/or improvement actions to be taken